Eagle Plains, Yukon

 Looking up at Eagle Plains Hotel sign, an oasis in the wilderness, Canadian flag, blue sky

 This vast region of rolling hills is covered with stunted black spruce and nestled between the Ogilvie and Richardson mountain ranges.
 Much of the ground has permafrost close to the surface and grows mosses, lichens, and short shrubs.
 The Eagle River, from which the area gets its name, wanders through the plains, fed by smaller creeks.
+The hotel is with in easy driving reach to the Arctic Circle milepost and has many natural and cultural phenomena nearby for those who like to hike and explore.